Generator-Based Fuzzers with Type-Based Targeted Mutation: Evaluation

-{\bf -Setup}: We used \emph{LocalStack 1.4.0}~\cite{localstack}: a local cloud software development framework used to develop, test and run AWS applications locally.
+{\bf -Setup:} We used \emph{LocalStack 1.4.0}~\cite{localstack}: a local cloud software development framework used to develop, test and run AWS applications locally.
 We ran our experiment over a Dell Inc. Precision T3600 machine with 32 GB RAM running Ubuntu 22.04.4 LTS.
 In our evaluation, we utilized Zest's Maven plugin, JQF, which instruments coverage code within dynamically loaded classes for fuzzing.
+We collected coverage information for condition coverage and method invocation coverage.
 Coverage of already loaded classes (e.g., java.lang, etc.) is not included in the results of this section.
 Additionally, coverage for infrastructure applications like com.amazonaws and com.ibm.wala was excluded, as it is beyond the scope of this research.